clbokea/test_bank/readme.md

 ![Domain Model](https://github.com/dat16j/bank_example/blob/master/img/DomainModel.png)

 ## Verb List
+**Task:** Create a _Verb List_
-These words are, like the Noun List, found in the Use Cases.
+These words, like the Noun List, are found in the Use Cases.
 They are the methods in the Classes
 Verbs = Actions = Methods

 Withdraw